danforthcenter/plantcv/docs/visualize_display_instances.md

     - masks      - (required, ndarray) instance masks represented by a 3-d array, the 3rd dimension represents the number of insatnces to show.
     - figsize    - (optional, tuple) the size of the generated figure
     - title      - (optional, str) the title of the figure
-    - ax         - (optional, matplotlib.axes._subplots.AxesSubplot) the axis to plot on.
-If no axis is passed, create one and automatically call show())
     - colors     - (optional, list of tuples, every value should be in the range of [0.0,1.0]) a list of colors to use with each object.
 If no value is passed, a set of random colors would be used
     - captions   - (optional, str) a list of strings to use as captions for each object.
 If no list of captions is provided, show the local index of the instance
     - show_bbox  - (optional, bool) indicator of whether showing the bounding-box
+    - ax         - (optional, matplotlib.axes._subplots.AxesSubplot) the axis to plot on.
+If no axis is passed, a new one will be created
 - **Context:**
     - Used to display different segmented instances on top of the original image.
 - **Example use:**